top of page

 Omega-3 fatty acids, particularly EPA (eicosapentaenoic acid) and DHA (docosahexaenoic acid), form the building blocks of brain function.
 DHA makes up a significant portion of your brain’s cell membranes, ensuring smooth communication between neurons.
 EPA, meanwhile, fights inflammation—a key culprit in brain fog and cognitive decline.
 Studies show that low Omega-3 levels are linked to memory issues and mood swings, which can worsen during hormonal shifts like perimenopause.

 I enjoy 1-2 teaspoons of Genestra Super EFA liquid, and the benefits?
-Improved focus and a calmer mind.
+Improved concentration and a calmer mind.
 Pair this with fatty fish like salmon or flaxseeds, and you’ve got a well-oiled brain machine!

 Brown bottle of Genestra Brands Super EFA Liquid with a white cap.
 Green and white label features product and ingredient details.